hadgithub/getCleanDataCourse/CodeBook.md

 [574] "ID" : Identifier to make easiest the merge of data frames.

-For last, tidy data obtained was named: tidyMeanData.
-Only new variable in this data set is:
+For last, tidy data obtained was named: tidyMeanDataHARTT.
+This data set was stored in file: tidyMeanDataHARTT.txt.
+Too, I save this data set in other format: tidyMeanDataHARTT.RData.
+This final data set contains the mean values of activity variable associated to each subject.

-[3] "mean": Average value per activity for each Subject.